qsnake/gpaw/doc/devel/benchmarks.rst

 Results
 +++++++

-gpaw code is executed in parallel in order to benchmark a number of processes that ranges from 32, through integer powers of 2 and up to the total number of CPU 512 cores.
+gpaw code is executed in parallel in order to benchmark a number of processes that ranges from 16, through integer powers of 2 up to 128.

 The number of bands (1056) and cores are chosen to make comparisons of different band parallelizations (:ref:`band_parallelization`) possible.